-For more information about your water and information on opportunities to participate in public meetings, call (605) 580-1078, Linda Derosier.
+For more information about your water and information on opportunities to participate in public meetings, call (605)722-7560 and ask for Pat Asmussen.

 Additional Information

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals, and can pick up substances resulting from the presence of animals or from human activity.